|

 properties, the much larger studies provide important

+information as well.
 "These population studies involve taking

 a small amount of information from a large number